Atherton Tableland: Industry

+The construction of a dray road through the Tableland brought a secondary rush of settlement after the mining rush, this time timber cutters.
+Redcedar cutters camps were at Rocky Creek, Prior Pocket, Oonda Swamp (Carrington) & Ziggenbein's Pocket.
+Tree species used for the timber industry include red cedar, kauri, maple, black bean, walnut, white beech and red tulip oak.

+As part of the mining and timber booms a large population of Chinese-Australians moved into the Atherton Tableland region.
+In addition to mining and timber, the Chinese population took up agriculture.
+They grew fruit and vegetable crops and were some of the first to grow maize in north Queensland.
+As the community grew they also built a temple to worship at, the Hou Wang Temple.
+The temple remains standing today and was added to the Queensland State Heritage Register in 1992.

+Agriculture is now the largest industry in the Tablelands Regional Council area.
 Crops grown in and around Atherton include banana, sugarcane, corn/maize, avocados, strawberries, macadamia nuts and mangoes and citrus.
 Tobacco was also grown until October 2006 when it was ended by a Government buyout.
 Dairying, grazing and poultry are also present on the Tableland.
+Dairying was once the backbone of local industry in the region, with hundreds of dairy farms dotting the landscape.
+The deregulation of the dairy industry in 2000 is blamed for the decline.

 Tourism

 Tourism is the second largest economic driver of the Atherton Tablelands economy, with Tinaroo Dam and extensive trail network being the focal point.

 Towns

 Atherton and Mareeba are the largest towns in the area.
 Herberton, Kairi, Kuranda, Malanda, Millaa Millaa, Tinaroo, Tolga, Yungaburra, Chillagoe, Walkamin and Ravenshoe are also located on the Atherton Tablelands.

 Environment

 The tableland contains several small remnants of the rainforest which once covered it, many of which are now protected in national parks.
 It is classified by BirdLife International as one of Australia's Important Bird Areas, supporting over 1% of the world population of the sarus crane and a significant population of the bush stone-curlew.
 Twelve species of birds are endemic to this area and the mountain ranges immediately south: Atherton scrubwren, Bower's shrikethrush, bridled honeyeater, chowchilla, fernwren, golden bowerbird, grey-headed robin, Macleay's honeyeater, mountain thornbill, pied monarch, tooth-billed bowerbird and Victoria's riflebird.